wujx2001/wujx2001/README.md

 This site contains repositories that make efficient training and inference of deep neural networks, produced by members of the group at Nanjing University led by [Jianxin Wu](https://cs.nju.edu.cn/wujx).

+Repositories include

+-- QwT (Quantization without Tears): description to be added